Step 4: Full View

 Should Engineer A treat the honesty and non-deception obligation as requiring disclosure of the pending complaint because its omission creates a false impression of an unblemished professional record, or apply the allegation-adjudication distinction as a categorical override of the valence-neutral deception standard?

-Disclose Only If Client Directly Inquires Maintain silence absent a direct client inquiry, but commit to full and honest disclosure if Client B affirmatively asks whether any ethics complaints or competence challenges have been filed, treating passive non-disclosure and active concealment in response to direct inquiry as categorically different ethical acts.
+O3 Maintain silence absent a direct client inquiry, but commit to full and honest disclosure if Client B affirmatively asks whether any ethics complaints or competence challenges have been filed, treating passive non-disclosure and active concealment in response to direct inquiry as categorically different ethical acts.

-Warrants III.3.a II.5.a
+Warrants

-The Valence-Neutral Misleading Information Standard establishes that omissions of negative information are evaluated by the same standard as omissions of positive information — whether the omission creates a false impression.
+The Valence-Neutral Misleading Information Standard establishes that omissions of negative information are evaluated by the same standard as omissions of positive information, whether the omission creates a false impression.
 The Honesty and Non-Deception Obligation requires engineers to avoid acts that might be viewed as misleading and deceptive.
 The Allegation-Adjudication Distinction holds that an unproven complaint does not carry the moral weight of an adjudicated finding and therefore does not constitute a 'material fact' for disclosure purposes.
 The Engineer A Valence-Neutral Misleading Omission obligation requires Engineer A to apply the same honesty standard to the pending complaint as to any other material information.

 Rebuttals

 Uncertainty arises because the Board did not explicitly justify why the allegation-adjudication distinction takes precedence over the valence-neutral deception standard when the omitted information is directly relevant to the current engagement.
-If materiality is assessed from Client B's perspective — as a reasonable client who would want to know about a pending competence challenge involving similar services — the omission is material regardless of adjudication status.
+If materiality is assessed from Client B's perspective, as a reasonable client who would want to know about a pending competence challenge involving similar services, the omission is material regardless of adjudication status.
 The scenario in which Client B explicitly asks Engineer A about pending complaints at the outset of the engagement reveals the clearest expression of this tension: in that scenario, silence or evasion would almost certainly constitute a violation of the honesty provisions regardless of adjudication status.

 Grounds

 Engineer A remains silent about the pending competence complaint while continuing to render services to Client B. The Valence-Neutral Standard holds that the ethical character of an omission is determined by whether it creates a false impression, not by whether the withheld information is favorable or unfavorable.
-Client B, upon learning of the complaint through a third party, expressed that trust was undermined — suggesting that Client B regarded the information as material and would have expected it to be volunteered.
+Client B, upon learning of the complaint through a third party, expressed that trust was undermined, suggesting that Client B regarded the information as material and would have expected it to be volunteered.

 Should Engineer A treat the allegation-adjudication distinction as a binary gate requiring no disclosure until a final adverse finding is issued, or recognize a graduated disclosure obligation that strengthens as the complaint advances through formal procedural milestones toward adjudication?

-Warrants III.3.a II.5.a
+Warrants

 The Allegation-Adjudication Distinction holds that a complaint is a mere allegation that does not amount to a finding of fact or conclusion of law, and therefore does not compel disclosure.
 The Faithful Agent Obligation requires Engineer A to act in Client B's best interest, including ensuring Client B has information material to the engagement.
 The Honesty and Non-Deception Obligation requires engineers to avoid misleading conduct.
 A graduated model would recognize that probable cause determinations, formal hearings, and adverse findings each represent qualitatively different levels of substantiation that progressively strengthen the disclosure case.